 Fast forward to 1975 when I headed to GOLD ARROW CAMP for the first time.
-I actually went to summer camp to ride horses but when asked who wanted to go sailing, my hand went high in the air.
+I actually went to summer camp to ride horses, but my hand went high in the air when asked who wanted to go sailing.
 The next thing I knew, I had forgotten all about stables and ponies and all I can think about was getting on the water.
 Starting with the famed High Serria Regatta on Hunnington Lake in 1976, my sailing, racing, and marine life began.

 Upon returning home and after my Mom and Dad asked, "how was horse camp?"
 I laughed and said, "oh, all I did was sail!"

 With that one comment, Dad changed the Denebeim household in a single moment.
-He went out a bought a NEW boat which the ISLANDER 36, CYGNET that we all spent the next 30 years enjoying!
+He bought a NEW boat that became the ISLANDER 36, CYGNET, that we all spent the next 30 years enjoying!